Same YAML simplicity, with EU residency and connectors included

 - You're deeply invested in CrewAI's crew/task abstraction model

-- You're already paying for CrewAI Enterprise
+- You're already paying for CrewAI AMP

 - You want to contribute to CrewAI's open-source ecosystem